 Below are a list of implications peculiar to HR that I am concerned about:

-- Requires a Metal-on-Metal bearing surface: metal ions in blood (unkown implications), adverse local soft tissue reactions.
+- Requires a Metal-on-Metal bearing surface: metal ions in blood (unknown implications), adverse local soft tissue reactions.

 - Failure from femoral neck fractures: commonly seen in women >50y/o, BUT also older men with smaller bone diameter.

-- Surgeon volume-dependant: more technically challenging than THA.
+- Surgeon volume-dependent: more technically challenging than THA.

 - Revision requires either another Metal-on-Metal bearing or complete exchange of the acetabular component.